-The MACD is a momentum and trend-following indicator that is based on the information of moving averages and, thus, ideal to act as an additional momentum tool and momentum filter for your trading.
-In this article, we will explain what the MACD does, how it helps you analyze price and how to use it in your own trading.
+The MACD is a popular momentum and trend-following indicator that is based on the information of moving averages and, thus, ideal to act as an additional momentum tool and momentum filter for your trading.
+In this article, we will explain what the MACD indicator does, how it helps you analyze price and how to use it in your own trading.

 First, let’s take a look at the individual components of the MACD indicator: